Cephalonomia tarsalis

-Cephalonomia tarsalis is a idiobiont ectoparasitoid hymenopteran in the family Bethylidae.
-Known hosts include: Oryzaephilus surinamensis, Sitophilus granarius, Sitophilus oryzae, Sitophilus zeamais, and Tribolium castaneum.
+Cephalonomia tarsalis is an idiobiont ectoparasitoid hymenopteran in the family Bethylidae.
+Known hosts include sawtoothed grain beetle (Oryzaephilus surinamensis), wheat weevil (Sitophilus granarius), rice weevil (Sitophilus oryzae), maize weevil (Sitophilus zeamais), and red flour beetle (Tribolium castaneum).

 Biology

-On Oryzaephilus surinamensis, fertilized females C. tarsalis lay on average 85 eggs and non-fertilized females lay on average 50 eggs.
-Adult lifespan is on average 35 days for females and 6 days for males at room temperature.
+On Oryzaephilus surinamensis, fertilized female C. tarsalis lay on average 85 eggs, and non-fertilized females lay on average 50 eggs.
 Adult females need to host-feed to initiate oviposition.
-Upon paralyzing a host (a beetle larva or pupa) the female typically lays 2 eggs (one female and one male) onto the host's body.
-When 2 larvae develop on the same host they develop on average in 2/3 the time required for a solitary larva to develop.
-The life cycle is completed in ~20 days at room temperature on Oryzaephilus surinamensis.
+Upon paralyzing a host (a beetle larva or pupa) the female typically lays two eggs (one female and one male) onto the host's body.
+When two larvae develop on the same host, they develop on average in 2/3 the time required for a solitary larva to develop.

 Cocoons can overwinter.
-Males emerge 2 days prior to females.
+Males emerge two days prior to females.
 Males enter the cocoon of pharate females to mate.
 A male will mate with multiple females but females mate only once.

+Adult lifespan is on average 35 days for females and 6 days for males at room temperature.
+The life cycle is completed in ~20 days at room temperature on Oryzaephilus surinamensis.